 Wheatgrass enhances the function of your immune system.
 This can help ward off infection and disease.
 Plus, you’ll feel much better when your immunity is performing at optimal levels.
 If you do get some type of illness, having a strong immune system can help you recover more quickly.

-Your energy levels may be higher than usual from the nourishment you receive.
+Your energy levels may be from the nourishment you receive.
 Once your body has cleared out harmful substances, your energy can be directed to performing daily tasks and exercising.
 You’ll feel rejuvenated and refreshed.

 You can lower your blood pressure by consuming wheatgrass.
 The chlorophyll molecule is similar to hemoglobin and increases blood cell count.
 This helps to normalize blood pressure.
 It’s also thought to purify blood and improve blood circulation.

-Wheatgrass may improve overall mental function and relieve anxiety.
-Its neuroprotective effects allow for better cognitive function and can help ward off and treat Alzheimer’s disease.
+Wheatgrass may improve overall mental function and .
+Its neuroprotective effects allow for better cognitive function and ward off and treat Alzheimer’s disease.
 It helps to prevent memory loss and can be used to improve hand-eye coordination.

 You should only purchase wheatgrass from a trusted supplier, such as a reputable health store.
 Talk with an associate to ensure that the plants were grown and cleaned properly.
 This helps to eliminate the possibility of harmful bacteria and mold.